CeciliaSwe/portfolio-4th/README.md

 ### Existing Features

 #### Navbar and footer
-Navbar and footer are using Bootstrap components and are adjusted  to the needs of the project.
+- Navbar and footer are using Bootstrap components and are adjusted to the needs of the project.
 ![Navbar](assets/features/navbar.png)
 ![Footer](assets/features/footer.png)

 ##### Home page

-Home page consists of a Welcome Hero with a short message with buttons to Sign up/Login or Add Workout - depending on the user login status.
+- Home page consists of a Welcome Hero with a short message with buttons to Sign up/Login or Add Workout (depending on the user login status).
 ![Home](assets/features/index_loggedout.png)

 ![Home](assets/features/index_loggedin.png)

-Second part of the home page is the list of workouts.
+- Second part of the home page is the list of workouts.
 The list is generated dynamically as per most current workouts first.
-The page paginated at 9 workouts and will at that point display Next /Prev buttons to navigate to next and previous pages.
+The page paginated at 9 workouts and will at that point display Next / Prev buttons to navigate to next and previous pages.

 ![Home](assets/features/index_pagination.png)

 #### Workout full

-Clicking "View Workout" will take the user to the full Workout where the full contents is displayed.
+- Clicking "View Workout" will take the user to the full Workout where the full contents is displayed.

 ![Workout](assets/features/workout_full_notauthor.png)

-If user is the author of the workout, edit and delete icons will display at the bottom if the workout card to allow user to edit workout or delete workout.
+- If user is the author of the workout, edit and delete icons will display at the bottom if the workout card to allow user to edit workout or delete workout.

 ![Workout](assets/features/workout_full_author.png)

 #### Add Workout / Edit

-Add Workout displays a custom form where all fields are required.
-The content filed is a SummerNote WYSIWYG which allows user to custom the visual appearance of the content.
+- Add Workout button is displayed for logged in users and takes the user to custom form where all fields are required.
+The content field is a SummerNote WYSIWYG which allows user to customize the visual appearance of the content.

 ![Add](assets/features/add_form.png)

-Submitting a valid form will redirect user back to the homepage and the newly added workout is displayed first.
+- Submitting a valid form will redirect user back to the homepage and the newly added workout is displayed first.
 A success message is displayed and automatically closed after 3,5 seconds.

 ![Workout](assets/features/add_success.png)

-If the user does not fill out the title field, the form will not submit and the title field is highlighted.
+- - If the user does not fill out the title field, the form will not submit and the title field is highlighted.
 If the user does to fill out any content, the form will reload blank and an error message is displayed and automatically closed after 3,5 seconds.

 ![Workout](assets/features/add_error.png)